ftheberge/ComplexNetworks2019/README.md

 # ComplexNetworks2019
-Material for lectures at FIelds institute, August 2019.
+Material for lectures at Fields institute, August 2019.